Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 There are some additional Wisconsin solar incentives available, which we’ll list and explain briefly below:

-- Sales Tax Exemption: In an effort to keep installation costs down, Wisconsin waives sales tax on all solar equipment and installation charges.
+- Sales Tax Exemption: In an effort to keep installation fees down, Wisconsin waives sales tax on all solar equipment and installation charges.

 - Property Tax Exemption: Solar panels will improve your property value, which would, under normal circumstances, cause your property taxes to increase.
 To prevent this from keeping residents from installing solar power systems, Wisconsin has a property tax exemption that stops your taxes from increasing as a result of going solar.